 In the movie, the wedding of Araminta and Colin features a brand-new character who is essential to showing the families of Singapore just what Rachel is made of.
-Princess Intan (Kris Aquino) arrives, and Eleanor and her family make a fuss over how the princess has requested a row to herself to avoid contact with others.
-Rachel doesn’t know this, and when rejected by Eleanor, she goes to sit with the princess, complimenting the woman on an article she wrote about micro-loans designed to help women in need.
-This impresses the princess, earning Rachel her respect and surprising everyone in the church.
+Princess Intan (Kris Aquino) arrives, and Eleanor and her family make a fuss over how the Malay princess has requested a row to herself to avoid contact with others.
+Rachel doesn't know this, and when rejected by Eleanor, she goes to sit with the princess, complimenting the woman on an article she wrote about microloans designed to help women in need.
+This impresses the princess, earning Rachel her respect and surprising everyone at the church.

 Eleanor and Rachel

-This provides numerous opportunities for the pair to interact in ways they don’t in the book.
-Invited by family matriarch Ah Ma (Lisa Lu), Rachel joins the Youngs for a dumpling-making party, where food and conversation are used for metaphor about family and Rachel’s potential place in theirs.
-We learn more about Eleanor’s past here — that she was not a favored choice to marry Nick’s father (hence her emerald ring, because Ah Ma wouldn’t allow her to have a family heirloom), and that she abandoned her studies and potential career once she met Nick’s dad and decided to devote her life to family.
-We get a much stronger sense of what Eleanor has given up and fought against to protect Nick, making her face-off with Rachel and her disdain for Rachel’s American-ness bound up in a whole lot more than Rachel’s net worth.
+This provides numerous opportunities for the pair to interact in ways they don't in the book.
+Invited by family matriarch Ah Ma (Lisa Lu), Rachel joins the Youngs for a dumpling-making party, where food and conversation are used as metaphors about family and Rachel's potential place in theirs.
+We learn more about Eleanor's past here — that she was not a favored choice to marry Nick's father (hence her emerald ring, because Ah Ma wouldn't allow her to have a family heirloom), and that she abandoned her studies and potential career once she met Nick's dad and decided to devote her life to family.
+We get a much stronger sense of what Eleanor has given up and fought against to protect Nick, making her face-off with Rachel and her disdain for Rachel's American-ness bound up in a whole lot more than Rachel's net worth.

-Finally, the pair meet in a climactic mahjong game in which Rachel lays everything out on the table, including the fact that she refused Nick’s proposal, leaving the ball in Eleanor’s court.
-So much is said between the two of them (much of it without saying anything at all), and though she is the primary antagonist, Eleanor gets a redemption on screen that she never has on the page: She gives Nick her blessing to propose to Rachel, which becomes evident when he pops the question with Eleanor’s custom-made emerald ring.
+Finally, the pair meet in a climactic mahjong game in which Rachel lays everything out on the table, including the fact that she refused Nick's proposal, leaving the ball in Eleanor's court.
+So much is said between the two of them (much of it without saying anything at all), and though she is the primary antagonist, Eleanor gets redemption on screen that she never has on the page: She gives Nick her blessing to propose to Rachel, which becomes evident when he pops the question with Eleanor's custom-made emerald ring.

 You can't have a rom-com without a grand romantic gesture, and Nick gets several in the movie — the most notable being two proposals he is denied in the book.
 In the novel, Rachel and Nick take a romantic getaway to his family's house, the Cameron Highlands, in Malaysia.
 He intends to propose to her there, but they're interrupted by Eleanor and Ah Ma, who reveal the truth about Rachel's father to her.

-On screen, there is no romantic getaway and the truth about Rachel’s father is more vague.
-In the novel, she learns that the man she thinks is her father is in prison and makes moves to fly to China to meet him before being intercepted by her mother, who reveals that Rachel is the love child of a man who helped protect her from her husband’s cruelty.
-In the film, the man is a school friend of Rachel’s mother, and she is told all this by Eleanor at the wedding reception.
+On screen, there is no romantic getaway and the truth about Rachel's father is vaguer.
+In the novel, she learns that the man she thinks is her father is in prison and makes moves to fly to China to meet him before being intercepted by her mother, who reveals that Rachel is the love child of a man who helped protect her from her husband's cruelty.
+In the film, the man is a school friend of Rachel's mother, and she is told all this by Eleanor at the wedding reception.
 Her mom still comes to visit, but only as comfort for Rachel, not to make amends and explain herself.
-(It’s a welcome change, as it’s hard to believe someone as close to their mom as Rachel would be so angry as to refuse to speak to her under the circumstances.)
+(It's a welcome change, as it's hard to believe someone as close to their mom as Rachel would be so angry as to refuse to speak to her under the circumstances.)